 For our example, we’ll look at Centerpoint Utility Region, serving the people of the Greater Houston Area looking for electric plan savings.

-The lowest 12-month, 1000 kWh usage pricing plan on ComparePower is with 4Change Energy at 8.4 cents per kWh.
-So immediately it should be apparent that something is not right with the TXU plan.
+The lowest 12-month, 1000 kWh usage pricing plan on ComparePower is with 4Change Energy at 8.4 cents per kWh at the time of writing.
+So immediately, it should be apparent that something is not right with the TXU plan.

-To put this in perspective, the Average Texas Household we talked about earlier (1200 kWh /month) would actually pay TXU an additional $720 a year for the privilege of using their Free Nights/ Free Weekend plan than had they chosen the 4Change Energy Plan.
+To put this in perspective, the average Texas household we discussed earlier (1200 kWh /month) would actually pay TXU an additional $720 a year for the privilege of using their Free Nights and Free Weekends plan than had they chosen the 4Change Energy Plan.

 Shop smart: Ignore the gimmicks

-The informed consumer should ignore gimmicks and truly analyze the All-inclusive pricing listed on the Energy Facts Label (EFL) as a basis for comparing electric plan costs.
-ComparePower is a free service that displays only the All-inclusive pricing Facts Label – inclusive of fees and taxes – so you can easily compare different electric company plans on a level playing field without the risk of being sold on a gimmick.
+The informed consumer should ignore gimmicks and truly analyze the all-inclusive pricing listed on the Energy Facts Label (EFL) as a basis for comparing electric plan costs.